It was destiny to score 100th Serie A goal at San Siro, says Higuain

 The Argentine moved onto 99 strikes in Italian league football in Wednesday's 4-1 victory over SPAL, but he had a second disallowed to deny him the century.

-However, Higuain was then sure his big moment would come at San Siro against big-spending Milan.
-It duly did, before the 29-year-old doubled his tally in the second half to secure a 2-0 victory.
+Higuain was sure his big moment would come at San Siro against big-spending Milan and it duly did, before the 29-year-old doubled his tally in the second half to secure a 2-0 victory.

 "When they disallowed the goal against SPAL, we said it was my destiny to score the 100th at San Siro," he told Sky Sport Italia.
 "Now it's 101 - not bad.